Police: School bus driver shot after crash in Minneapolis

 MINNEAPOLIS (AP) — Minneapolis police say the driver of a school bus was shot following an apparent crash.

 Police spokesman John Elder says a suspect is in custody and the driver’s injuries are not life-threatening.

-The incident happened Tuesday afternoon on Interstate 35W south of the city.
-It’s unclear if children were on the bus at the time of the shooting, but Elder says there were no other injuries.
+The incident happened Tuesday afternoon on Interstate 35W near the city’s downtown.
+The Minneapolis School District says one student was on the bus at the time but was uninjured and will be receiving follow-up support from the district.

+The bus was a Septran bus on a route for Minneapolis Public Schools.

 Most Read Nation & World Stories